Alberta’s Brain Drain Goes Deeper Than Just Cuts – A Response

 Let me explain it this way: Routines are our adult security blankets.
 We know what to expect and what we need to do.
 With these in place, we can take on the challenges of the day (school/program changes and closures), knowing we always have our routine to fall back on.

 When COVID started, it was like putting that security blanket in the washing machine.
 We suddenly had to find a hasty replacement routine until we could get our old routine back.
-Now, Premier Kenney and the UCP came along with cuts to school, healthcare, and social programs.
+Now, Premier Kenney and the UCP came with cuts to school, healthcare, and social programs.
 Combined with rising COVID numbers that could close schools and businesses at any time, it’s clear our old routine — our security blanket isn’t coming back.
 The premier didn’t wash it.
 He threw it out.

 The increased financial strain means that there is no normal left to go back to.
 It’s easy to see why some Albertans see nothing but a struggle and little reward ahead.
 Why would I do my children the disservice of encouraging them to stay in a province where services and programs disappear in an instant?
 I’ve lived through the Klein cuts.
 I’m not comfortable asking my son to do the same.